AvaMGardiner/COMP1000-Introduction-to-Computer-Programming/README.md

 **Technology Used**

-The practical work in <ins>COMP1000: Introduction to Computer Programming</ins> involved programming in the Processing language (http://processing.org), which has given me experience with features that are used in many modern programming languages.
+The practical work in this unit involved programming in the Processing language (http://processing.org), which has given me experience with features that are used in many modern programming languages.